Drivers of certain Audi and Volkswagen vehicles who had their panoramic sunroofs leak.

 Which Models Are Under Investigation?

-It is believed that the following models – manufactured from 2012 onward – may be particularly susceptible to the leaking sunroof issue.
+Attorneys are looking into the following models – manufactured from 2012 onward – over the leaking sunroof issue.

 Volkswagen Golf SportWagen